Webhooks are notifications of events that occur in the Shuttle system.

 Webhook Retry Policy

-A webhook that returns HTTP 200 or HTTP 204 will be considered successful, any other status will be deemed a failure.
+By default, webhooks are not retried.
+A response of HTTP 200 or HTTP 204 is considered successful; any other status is a failure.